 There was still time in the first half for Bebe to flash a powerful effort across the face of goal from 18 yards, with Leverkusen fortunate to go in at the break level.

-Roger Schmidt's side emerged with improved intensity in the second half, which in turn brought them more possession.
+Roger Schmidt's side emerged with improved intensity in the second half, which in turn brought it more possession.